Venice Travel Tips from a Local

 5. Don’t get scammed buying Murano glass

 The second most popular Venice souvenir is colorful Murano glass.
-Almost every souvenir shop you pass will be selling plates, ornaments, tumblers, etc. made of this pretty colorful glass.
+Almost every souvenir shop you pass will be selling plates, ornaments, and tumblers made of this pretty, colorful glass.

 To avoid getting ripped off by a cheap fake, your best bet is to buy your souvenir from the island of Murano itself.
 It’s a short water bus ride away from Venice.